-Despite many algorithms have been proposed for adversarial detection, most of them are deterministic, which means they can only use the information from one single forward pass to detect adversarial examples.
+Despite many algorithms that have been proposed for adversarial detection, most of them are deterministic, which means they can only use the information from one single forward pass to detect adversarial examples.
 This makes it easier for an attacker to break those models, especially when the attacker knows the neural network architecture and weights.
 In this paper, we propose a novel algorithm to detect adversarial examples based on randomized neural networks.
-Intuitively, incorporating randomness in neural networks can improve the smoothness of predictors, thus enabling stronger robustness guarantees (see randomized based defense methods in~\cite{liu2017towards,xie2017mitigating,cohen2019certified}).
-Further, instead of observing only one hidden feature for each layer, a randomized network can lead to a distribution of hidden features, making it easier for detecting an out-of-manifold example.
+Intuitively, incorporating randomness in neural networks can improve the smoothness of predictors, thus enabling stronger robustness guarantees (see randomized-based defense methods in~\cite{liu2017towards,xie2017mitigating,cohen2019certified}).
+Further, instead of observing only one hidden feature for each layer, a randomized network can lead to a distribution of hidden features, making it easier to detect an out-of-manifold example.

-\paragraph{Contribution and Novelty} We propose a detection method based on Bayesian neural network (BNN), leveraging the randomness of BNN to improve detection performance (see framework in Figure~\ref{fig:bd_frame}).
-BNN and some other random components have been used to improve robust classification accuracy~\cite{liu2017towards,xie2017mitigating,liu2018advbnn,ye2018bal,cohen2019certified,carbone2020bnn}, but they were not used to improve adversarial detection performance.
-The proposed method \textsc{BATer} is motivated by the following observations: 1) the hidden layer output generated from adversarial examples demonstrates different characteristics from that generated from natural data and this phenomenon is more obvious in BNN than deterministic deep neural networks; 2) randomness of BNN makes it easier to simulate the characteristics of hidden layer output.
-Training BNN is not very time-consuming as it only doubles the number of parameters of deep neural network with the same structure.
+\paragraph{Contribution and Novelty} We propose a detection method based on Bayesian Neural Network (BNN), leveraging the randomness of BNN to improve detection performance (see the framework in Figure~\ref{fig:bd_frame}).
+BNN and some other random components have been used to improve robust classification accuracy~\cite{liu2017towards,xie2017mitigating,liu2018advbnn,ye2018bal,cohen2019certified,carbone2020bnn,yang2022mitigating}, but they were not used to improve adversarial detection performance.
+The proposed method \textsc{BATer} is motivated by the following observations: 1) the hidden layer output generated from adversarial examples demonstrates different characteristics from that generated from natural data and this phenomenon is more obvious in BNN than in deterministic deep neural networks; 2) randomness of BNN makes it easier to simulate the characteristics of hidden layer output.
+Training BNN is not very time-consuming as it only doubles the number of parameters of the deep neural network with the same structure~\cite{blundell2015weight}.
 However, BNN can achieve comparable classification accuracy and improve the smoothness of the classifier.
 A theoretical analysis is provided to show the advantage of BNN over DNN in adversarial detection.